bjoernQ/blash/README.md

 If something is not working or can get improved create an issue or send an PR.

 I only tested this on Windows with an Sipeed JTAG adapter.

+If you get an error regarding communicating to the debug probe - just try again.
+Hope to get this fixed.